Cheap Home Insurance

 Grab 100+ buildings insurance quotes + cashback

-Home insurance costs have come down slightly in the past year, but this reduction has started to slow –and many people are still overpaying.
+Home insurance costs have increased – but even so, there are savings to be had and, with many people's finances impacted by coronavirus, it's even more important to check you're paying as little as possible.
 So check out our key tricks to slash the price, including never auto-renewing, how to time it right to bag the cheapest deal and what you need to know when looking for a quote.

 In this guide

 There are three main home insurance policies: buildings insurance, contents insurance and combined building and contents cover.
 Buildings insurance cover protects the structure (the fixtures and fittings in your home), while contents insurance covers your belongings.

 Combined buildings and contents cover is only suitable for people who own the freehold of their homes.
 If you rent or own the lease only, buildings cover should be handled by your freeholder or managing agent.
 Contents insurance, however, is your responsibility and should be considered by everyone.
 See our Tenants' Contents Insurance guide for more.

 What is covered?

 The contents part of your insurance protects you against damage and theft to possessions in your home, garage and shed.
 The buildings part protects the structure of your home and permanent fixtures and fittings, such as doors and sanitary equipment (baths, basins, toilets and showers).
 It can differ from policy to policy, but home insurance will usually cover damage from storms, flooding, earthquakes, fire, lightning, explosions, theft, riots and vandalism.
 It also covers damage from falling trees, motor vehicles and escaping water (such as a burst pipe).
 Your cover should also protect you against subsidence (a shifting of the ground, which can cause your house to sink).